 Conflict in families can impact children in many ways and long-term exposure to conflict may be psychologically damaging.
 Children can be influenced by family issues like fighting in a number of ways.

 - Some children and adolescents may act out by showing increased aggression, defiance and behavioral problems.

 - Your child may experience depressive symptoms, such as feeling lonely or sad, or isolating themselves in their bedroom for long periods.

 - Children exposed to parental conflict may experience feelings of anxiety or feel pressure to divide their loyalty between parents.

 There are things you can do to help your child manage family conflict here.

 When conflict becomes aggression

-Anger and conflict are a normal part of family life, and often very prevalent in teenagers who are going through big physical and emotional changes.
+Anger and conflict between parents and teenagers is a normal part of family life, and often very prevalent in teenagers who are going through big physical and emotional changes.
 However when conflict turns into aggression or violence, it may be time to get help.
 Young people that are exposed to violence or abuse in the family home, or other parts of their life, are more likely to become violent themselves.
 If you’re concerned about your own safety, or the safety of other family members, then contact 1800RESPECT, a national domestic family violence counselling service.